SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Mad stuntman
-### Imposter camp
+### Team Impostor
 Madmate version of [Stuntman](#Stuntman)<br>.
-It cannot see the imposter, but it can unconditionally prevent kills. <br>
+It cannot see the Impostor, but it can unconditionally prevent kills. <br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
 | Use Vent | You will be able to put in a vent.
-| Impostor Light | You can set whether the view will be the same as the imposter's view.
+| Impostor Light | You can set whether the view will be the same as the Impostor's view.

 -----------------------
 ## Nocturnality